luke-ray/smartsheet_replace-sheet-content-python/README.md

 to run--you should be able to get going by just updating the global variables, but read below before you start.

 Summary Notes:
-  - code deletes all current content from the sheet and updates with the content from the Excel file
+  - code deletes all current content from the sheet (preserving the headers) and updates with the content from the Excel file
   - code is written to run after GLOBAL VARIABLES are updated at the top of the page, but be prepared to troubleshoot
   - the columns in the sheet and the Excel file must have the same name and be in the same order
      - additional columns can be added after the last column in Smartsheet